-Step into spring at Berrington Hall
+Step into summer at Berrington Hall

 The walled garden and pleasure grounds here at Berrington is ‘Capability’ Brown’s final masterpiece.
 Brown designed them to withstand the test of time and today it’s still as full of life as it would have been then.
 It’s all here, just waiting to be explored.